lesichkovm/slazy/README.md

 - Detects when an element becomes visible in the viewport, including special handling for Slick/Splide carousels that hide slides with `aria-hidden`.
 - Upgrades `<img>` tags from a lightweight placeholder (`src`) to the full asset stored in `data-slazy-src` once visible.
-- Replaces background images stored in `data-slazy-url` while optionally resizing the URL to match the element width.
+- Replaces background images stored in `data-slazy-url`, with opt-in URL resizing driven by utility classes.
 - Avoids redundant work by tracking queued and completed elements via `data-queue` and the `.slazy-image-loaded` marker class.
 - Supports a configurable prefetch margin so assets can load slightly before entering the viewport.